Adiytisuman24/Stock-portfolio-dashboard-suman/README.md

 A comprehensive real-time portfolio dashboard built with Next.js, React, TypeScript, and TailwindCSS that displays stock holdings with live updates for Current Market Price (CMP), P/E ratio, and earnings data from Yahoo Finance and Google Finance.

+link of the hosted app: https://stock-managment-dashboard.vercel.app/ This code fetches failed errors but the other one doesnt fetch errors which has everything fixed from a to z and we couldnt do the vercel deploy and u can see the api failed errors and can go through the images provided below and link of the updated files and folders with all bugs and changes fixed in is here : https://github.com/Adiytisuman24/Stock-managment-dashboard
 ## 🚀 Features

 ### Core Functionality
-- **Real-time Stock Data**: Live updates every 15 seconds from Yahoo Finance and Google Finance
+- **Real-time Stock Data**: Live updates every 15 seconds from Yahoo Finance or Google Finance
 - **Comprehensive Portfolio Table**: All columns as specified including Particulars, Purchase Price, Quantity, Investment, Portfolio %, NSE/BSE, CMP, Present Value, Gain/Loss, P/E Ratio, and Latest Earnings
 - **Sector Grouping**: Organize holdings by sector with detailed summaries
 - **Excel Import**: Upload and parse portfolio data from Excel files